spmcv/circuitikz-antiparallel-mosfets/README.md

 ## Usage

 The included Makefile contains all commands to render the graphics assets.
-Use `make tex` to generate the PDF output and `make svg` to generate the SVG output.
+Use the `tex` target to generate the PDF output and the `svg` target to generate the SVG output.
 Note that the later command is dependent on the former.
+For convenience, the `all` target runs both sequential.
+Additionally, the `clean` removes the TeX artifacts while `distclean` removes both artifacts and outputs.

 ## Implementation